marinimansor/Hangman-Game/README.md

 This is a simple implementation of the Hangman game in C++.
 The game allows the player to guess letters in order to complete a hidden word.
 The player has a limited number of incorrect guesses before losing the game.

 How to Play
-1. The game selects a random word from a provided word list.
+1. The game selects a random word from a provided word list file named "wordlist.txt".
+You can download the file from the GitHub link provided: https://github.com/marinimansor/Hangman-Game
 2. The player is presented with a blank representation of the word, with underscores representing each letter.
 3. The player guesses letters by entering them one at a time.
 4. If the guessed letter is present in the word, it is revealed in the correct position(s).
 If not, a part of the hangman is drawn.